SirawichHim/HIM-WORLD/Python/README.md

 # OBJECTIVE
-- Almost every software is the result of me being too lazy to undertake repetitious tasks.🥇
+- Almost every program is the result of me being too lazy to undertake repetitious tasks.🥇